nathanialhenniges/wpcligui-old/README.md

 ## Download and Installation

-To begin using this template, choose one of the following options to get started:
+To begin using this choose one of the following options to get started:
 * Clone the repo: `git clone https://github.com/nathanhenniges/wpcligui.git`
 * [Fork, Clone, or Download on GitHub](https://github.com/nathanhenniges/wpcligui)